 In addition to reducing stimulant use and improving health, exercise has also been beneficial.
 Sometimes this takes place during holistic treatment.

-Holistic treatment is a form of therapy that addresses the entirety of the user, including the mind, body, and spirit.
+Holistic rehab treatments are considered forms of therapy that address the entirety of the user, including the mind, body, and spirit.
 This deals less with the behavioral aspect of addiction and more with reconnecting with yourself spiritually and emotionally.